fbartolic/caustic/docs/index.rst

+.. module:: caustic

 caustic
 =======

-caustic is a code designed for Bayesian modeling of single-lens gravitational microlensing events using the `PyMC3 <https://docs.pymc.io/>`_ probabilistic programming language enabling the use of gradient based inference algorithms such as `Hamiltonian Monte Carlo <http://arogozhnikov.github.io/2016/12/19/markov_chain_monte_carlo.html>`_.
+caustic is a code designed for Bayesian modeling of single-lens gravitational microlensing events using the `PyMC3 <https://docs.pymc.io/>`_ probabilistic programming language which enables the use of gradient based inference algorithms such as `Hamiltonian Monte Carlo <http://arogozhnikov.github.io/2016/12/19/markov_chain_monte_carlo.html>`_.
 It is built on top of `theano <http://deeplearning.net/software/theano/>`_,